 As someone who started learning French as an adult, I take all the help I can get.
 I tell almost every French person I meet to PLEASE correct my French mistakes since it’s the only way I’ll learn.
 Some oblige and others say OK sure and then never correct anything I say.

-How to speak French with native speakers and have them correct your mistakes
+How to get native speakers to correct your mistakes in French

 Anyone who has ever learned a language has been given a correction.
 It’s only normal to mess up.
 Was it in school?
 Was it from a friend or a perfect stranger?
 How did it make you feel?
 Did your culture (or the culture of the person doing the correcting) play in to how they corrected you?
 You can tell me all about that in the comments and I’ll tell you all about when French people correct my French.